jundalisay/spblist/content/en/research/paracelsus/dictionary/b.md

 Brunus is St. Anthony’s fire.

-Bruta is an influence of a Celestiall vertue, which by Brutes is manifested to men, as in the Sallendine by the Swallow, in Salt the use of a Glyster by the Storke, and many more of that kind.
+Bruta is an influence of a Celestiall virtue, which by Brutes is manifested to men, as in the Sallendine by the Swallow, in Salt the use of a Glyster by the Storke, and many more of that kind.

 Butyrum Saturni is that which above is called Altey, and it is the sweetnesse of Lead.